Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: Related Work

-\paragraph{State of the Art on Inverse Rendering.} Early works study the interaction of object shape, material, and lighting to estimate individual components, such as shape from shading~\cite{bichsel1992simple, zhang1999shape, barron2014shape}, material acquisition~\cite{li2018materials, li2018learning}, and lighting estimation~\cite{weber2018learning, yu2023accidental}.
+Early works study the interaction of object shape, material, and lighting to estimate individual components, such as shape from shading~\cite{bichsel1992simple, zhang1999shape, barron2014shape}, material acquisition~\cite{li2018materials, li2018learning,oxholm2015shape,oxholm2014multiview,yamashita2023nlmvs}, and lighting estimation~\cite{weber2018learning, yu2023accidental}, or to recover reflectance and illumination assuming known shapes~\cite{lombardi2012reflectance,lombardi2015reflectance}.
 Full-fledged inverse rendering methods aim at estimating all components simultaneously~\cite{marschner1998inverse}, which can be achieved with differentiable renderers~\cite{luan2021unified, chen2021dib, cai2022physics}.
 Neural representations have recently emerged as a powerful approach in many state-of-the-art inverse rendering methods, due to their continuous nature and capacity to model complex geometry and appearance.
 Volumetric representations such as Neural Radiance Fields (NeRFs)~\cite{mildenhall2020nerf} and the like~\cite{Bi2020DeepECCV, boss2021nerd, boss2021neural, boss2022samurai, zhang2021nerfactor, rudnev2022nerf, yu2023learning} encode geometry and appearance as volumetric densities and radiance with a Multi-Layer Perceptron (MLP) network, and render images using the volume rendering equation~\cite{max1995optical}.
 While permitting flexible geometry, volumetric representations often suffer from over-parameterization, resulting in artifacts like floaters.
-Other surface-based representations~\cite{wang2021neus, physg2021, zhang2022iron, Munkberg2022nvdiffrec, zhang2022modeling, hasselgren2022nvdiffrecmc, wu2023nefii, sun2023neural} extract surfaces as the zero level set, for instance, of a signed distance function (SDF) or an occupancy field~\cite{Niemeyer2020CVPR}, allowing them to efficiently model the appearance on the surface with an explicit material model, such as using bidirectional reflectance distribution functions (BRDFs).
-This also enables modeling more complex global illumination effects, such as self-shadows.
-Most of these methods focus on per-scene optimization and require dense multiple views as input.
-Recently, researchers have incorporated learning-based models, distilling priors from large training datasets for fast inference on limited test views~\cite{shi2017learning, janner2017intrinsic, li2018learning, bi2020deep, Boss2020brdf, wu2021derender, wimbauer2022derender, zhang2023rose}.